Frequently Asked Questions

 How do I reinstate my corporation?

 First, contact the Department of Commerce, Division of Corporations and Commercial Code, to ensure your corporation can be reinstated.
 The Department of Commerce has time limitations on reinstatement.
-If reinstatement is a viable option, the Department of Commerce may require a Letter of Good Standing from the Tax Commission.
-Click here for information on how to obtain a Letter of Good Standing.
+If reinstatement is a viable option, the Department of Commerce may require a Certificate of No Taxes Due from the Tax Commission.
+Click here for information on how to obtain a Certificate of No Taxes Due.

 We received a penalty for filing late and don't feel it is applicable.
 What can we do?